-In the long run, each of these scenarios represents more money in the bank, all while you’re ultimately securing the asset that is your home.
+In the long run, each of these scenarios ultimately represents more money in the bank while you secure the asset that is your home.

 “If you pay it off over 25 years, you’ll pay more for it,” says Stribbell, “as opposed to paying it off in 15 or 20.”